TF1 Séries Films

-TF1 Séries Films, formerly HD1 (acronym for Histoire de) is a French TV channel, controlled by TF1 Group.
+TF1 Séries Films, formerly HD1 (acronym for Histoire de), is a French TV channel, controlled by TF1 Group.
 HD1 launched on TNT, satellite, and xDSL on 12 December 2012.

 History

 Proposed new TNT channels

-With the shutdown of analogue television, TF1 Group initially were to launch a new channel for Breton language channel TV Breizh, to be called 'tv-b'.
-However, Brussels ordered the sale of the new channel slots to the former analogue terrestrial companies, i.e. TF1 Group, Canal+ Group and M6 Group.
+With the shutdown of analogue television, TF1 Group initially was set to launch a reformated version of the Breton language channel TV Breizh, to be called 'tv-b'.
+However, Brussels ordered the cessation of the new channel slots from the former analogue terrestrial companies, i.e. TF1 Group, Canal+ Group and M6 Group.
 The plans for TV Breizh were abandoned.

 HD1

 In March 2012, the Conseil supérieur de l'audiovisuel (CSA) auditioned TF1 Group following its application for an additional channel from one of the six national HD channels on TNT.
 TF1 Group chose the name 'HD1' "the network of all narratives".

 On 27 March 2012, the CSA confirmed that HD1 would be one of the six HD channels.
 An agreement was signed 6 July 2012.

 On 18 October 2017, TF1 Group announced that HD1 will change its name to TF1 Séries Films in 2018.